zgf4/academic-kickstart/content/authors/powbal/_index.md

 ---
 # Display name
-name: Ralf Martin
+name: POWBAL.NET

 # Username (this should match the folder name)
 authors:
-- admin
+- powbal

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Associate Professor of Economics
+role: Balancing the electricity grid

 # Organizations/Affiliations
 organizations:
-- name: Imperial College Business School
+- name:
   url: ""

 # Short bio (displayed in user profile at end of posts)